 - Going Green.
 In an effort to conserve energy, an increasing number of designers and architects are focusing on creating sustainable homes.
 Allocating space for solar panels, incorporating in-floor radiant heating, and planning for energy-efficient technology have become essential elements of design.
 In addition, energy-efficient materials such as dual-pane windows, interior insulation, and green lighting are being widely used.

-- Healthy Building Materials.
+- Healthy Building Materials in Sustainable Design.
 Over the last few years, there has been an increasing demand for no or low volatile organic compound paints, stains, and polyurethanes.
 Aside from being healthier, these materials are also environmentally friendly and help to reduce the structure’s carbon footprint.
 See my recent article Creating a Healthy Home to learn more about the use of no or low VOC materials.

 - Managing Stormwater.
 Designers and architects cannot control the weather, but they can do something to make its effect less impactful on our homes.
 According to the United States Environmental Protection Agency (EPA), residents should be using stormwater management to reduce runoff of rainwater into streets, lawns, and other sites.
 Using porous paving materials or landscape designs with filtration or water flow will help prevent damage from flooding and provide an added bonus—homeowners can reuse the rainwater collected to water plants.

 - A Sustainable Outdoors.
 Landscape designers recommend using native plants in an effort to preserve nature while enhancing the experience of the space at the same time.
 Be mindful of the vegetation you plant around your home.
 Planting trees and other plants not native to the area is a sustainable design practice and requires unnecessary maintenance, which will make it difficult to thrive.